-- When does the nursing program begin?
+When does the nursing program begin?

-- What do I need to complete to apply to the program?
+What do I need to complete to apply to the program?

-- How competitive is PCC's Nursing program?
+How competitive is PCC's Nursing program?

 PCC’s Nursing Program is highly competitive.
-We typically receive 800-1000 applications each year for up to 100 spaces.
+We typically receive 500–800 applications each year for up to 32 spaces.

-2012 Statistics for applicants invited to the proctored essay:
+2018 Statistics for applicants invited to the proctored essay:

-- Average prerequisite GPA: 3.90
+- Average prerequisite GPA: 3.92

 - Percent complete with A and P sequence: 99%

-- Percent complete with all 45 prerequisites: 92%
+- Percent complete with all 45 prerequisites: 87%

-- Percent with a prior degree: 68%
+- Percent with a prior degree: 63%

-- Are there any time limits on the prerequisite courses for the nursing program?
+Are there any time limits on the prerequisite courses for the nursing program?

-- Can I send official transcripts with my Nursing application, or does the college I attended have to send them?
+Can I send official transcripts with my Nursing application, or does the college I attended have to send them?

 Is a Nursing Assistant Certification (CNA) required to get into the PCC Nursing program?

 No. A CNA license is not required to apply or be admitted to PCC's nursing program.
 However, additional points may be earned on your application for experience as a CNA, EMT, Paramedic, or LPN.
 Although it is not a program requirement, students are encouraged to gain direct patient care skills and experience that may be applicable to any nursing program.

-- Can I take some non-nursing courses before I am admitted to the Nursing Program?
+Can I take some non-nursing courses before I am admitted to the Nursing Program?

-- Do I need to take a computer literacy test or course before applying to the nursing program?
+Do I need to take a computer literacy test or course before applying to the nursing program?

 PCC does not require students to complete a computer literacy course or test to apply to the Nursing program.
 However, to be successful in the nursing program students must possess computer skills including use of word processing, spreadsheets, internet and email.
 Students who need to improve their computer literacy should meet with an advisor to discuss ways to increase computer skills.

 Can I repeat courses for higher grades?
 Is there a limit to the number of times I can repeat them?

-- There is no longer a “two attempt rule” for prerequisites and there is no limit to the number of times students can retake classes for higher grades.
 We will use the most recent grade for prerequisite GPA calculation.
 Students looking to retake classes should be aware that repeated courses may not be eligible for financial aid.

 Does PCC’s nursing program still select its students by lottery?

-- Do you have an LPN-RN program?
+Do you have an LPN-RN program?